-Vivo calls the X50 Pro's finish Alpha Grey, but it isn't nearly as drab looking as "grey" might make you think - there's a silver-blue sheen to the rear, which never catches the light in a mono way and so has a dynamic look to it.
+Vivo calls the X51's finish Alpha Grey, but it isn't nearly as drab looking as "grey" might make you think - there's a silver-blue sheen to the rear, which never catches the light in a mono way and so has a dynamic look.
 It's also a soft-touch kind of finish, making it rather good at resisting excessive fingerprint smears.
 It's not far off the Huawei P40 Pro's look.
+We love it.

 - Curved edge 6.56-inch Super AMOLED panel